-Richard Clinch, PhD is the Director of Economic Research at the University of Baltimore’s Jacob France Institute.
+Richard Clinch, PhD is the Executive Director of the University of Baltimore’s Jacob France Institute.
 Dr. Clinch is an expert in the areas of economic and fiscal analysis, economic and community development policy research, economic impact analysis, and technology policy.
 He has authored over one hundred studies on the economic, fiscal or workforce impacts of policy decisions.

 Dr. Clinch is a recognized expert on economic impact modeling, community impact analysis, and occupational modeling.
 In the area of economic impact analysis he has authored over 100 economic impact studies ranging in size from the impact of a small housing development to the national economic impacts of the Medicaid program.
 In 2006, Mr. Clinch was asked to present an overview of economic modeling issues and projects by the U.S. Bureau of Economic Analysis at a national conference.
 He has also provided expert witness testimony in hearings on economic impact measurement.